Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 For $p=7$ we have the following result.

-\begin{prop} If $p^a=7$ then $H$ fixes a line on either $\Vmin$ or $L(G)$. \end{prop} \begin{pf} We use the traces of elements of orders $2$, $3$ and $4$ to produce the possible composition factors of $\Vmin\downarrow_H$, namely
+\begin{proposition} If $p^a=7$ then $H$ stabilizes a line on either $M(F_4)$ or $L(F_4)$. \end{proposition} \begin{proof} We use the traces of elements of orders $2$, $3$ and $4$ to produce the possible composition factors of $M(F_4)\downarrow_H$.
+These are

-We saw in Section \ref{sec:sl2p} that the only indecomposable module with the trivial composition factor but no trivial submodule or quotient is $P(3)=5/1,3/5$.
-This immediately tells us that the first, third and fifth cases fix lines on $\Vmin$.
-(Indeed, the first and fifth cases have that all trivial factors are summands.)
+We saw in Section \ref{sec:sl2p} that the only indecomposable module with a trivial composition factor but no trivial submodule or quotient is $P(3)=5/1,3/5$.
+This immediately tells us that in the first, third and fifth cases, $H$ stabilizes a line on $M(F_4)$.
+(Indeed, in the first and fifth cases all trivial factors are summands.)

 The case $7,5^3,3,1$ yields traces of elements of orders $2$, $3$ and $4$ of $2$, $-1$ and $-2$ respectively.
-This yields traces on $L(G)$ of $-4$ for an involution, $-2$ or $7$ for an element of order $3$, and finally $4$ for an element of order $4$.
+This corresponds to traces on $L(F_4)$ of $-4$ for an involution, $-2$ or $7$ for an element of order $3$, and finally $4$ for an element of order $4$.
 There is no set of composition factors that are compatible with this, so this case cannot occur.

-If the composition factors are $5,3^7$, then the traces of the elements of orders $2$ and $3$ fix uniquely the composition factors on $L(G)$, and these become $5^7,3,1^{14}$, and so $H$ fixes lines on $L(G)$, completing the proof. \end{pf}
+If the composition factors are $5,3^7$, then the traces of the elements of orders $2$ and $3$ yield a unique conspicuous set of composition factors on $L(F_4)$, which is $5^7,3,1^{14}$.
+This has negative pressure and so $H$ stabilizes a line on $L(F_4)$ by Lemma \ref{lem:pressure}. \end{proof}

 For $p=13$ we are left with one open possibility, which we will prove yields a Serre embedding (see Definition \ref{defn:serreembedding}).